-Our volunteers work with National Park Service staff on projects involving trail maintenance, climber access route rehabilitation, and vegetation restoration.
+Our volunteers work with National Park Service staff on projects involving trail maintenance, climber access route rehabilitation, vegetation restoration and fire mitigation.
 Trail work involves a variety of tasks including, but not limited to, digging and shaping drains for water erosion control, clearing brush and branches from trails using loppers and hand saws, using rock bars to move and reposition rocks, crushing and reshaping rocks with hammers, sawing fallen trees with crosscut saws, and using a grip hoist to move heavy logs and rocks.
-Restoration projects may include plant identification, seed collection, planting, carrying equipment and containers of water for short distances, invasive species and conifer removal, and fence repair.
+Restoration projects may include plant identification, seed collection, planting, hauling equipment and containers of water for short distances, invasive species and conifer removal, and fence repair.
 Many of our projects involve hiking short distances to and from the work sight; some may involve continuous hiking as we work.
-Approximate distances of hikes will be listed in each specific Work Week description.
-Please refer to Work Week Schedule and Project Descriptions found at our Work Week Volunteer Page.
+Approximate distances of hikes will be listed in each specific description, please refer to Work Week Schedule and Project Descriptions found at our volunteer webpage.
 In addition to working in the field, everyone takes turns helping with meal preparation and cleanup at the group campsite.